rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/core_java/nio/file/README.md

 `p0.relativize(p1)` can be explained as: **starting from the path `p0`, how to reach `p1`**

 ##### `Path relativize(Path p)` throws a *runtime* `IllegalArgumentException`
-As the word *relativize* indicates literally, the base `Path` object and the given `Path` p has to be of the same type, say either both *absolute* or both *relative*, otherwise a *runtime* `IllegelArgumentException` would be thrown.
-In the source code there is:
+As the word *relativize* indicates literally, the base `Path` object and the given `Path` p has to be of the same type, say either both *absolute* or both *relative*, otherwise a *runtime* `IllegalArgumentException` would be thrown.
+Refer to the source code snippet below:
 ```
 if (this.isAbsolute() != other.isAbsolute())
   throw new IllegalArgumentException("'other' is different type of Path")